Writers & Journalists

 see also: Playlist Curator

-Michael Cirigliano II writes
+Michael Cirigliano II writes Shades of Blue

 “A place to cultivate calm, connection, and healing through melancholy moments of classical music.
 Twice a month, we discover the human stories behind works that explore questions of life and death, joy and sorrow, love and loss, so we can witness within ourselves the transfiguration — physically, emotionally, spiritually — made possible through music that transports us to a beautiful, more perfect world.”

-Michael Elliott writes
+Michael Elliott writes The Mixtape

 “The Mixtape, a weekly (sometimes bi-weekly, sometimes semi-weekly) newsletter that covers blues, country, hip-hop, jazz, rhythm & blues, rock'n'roll, soul, and whatever Americana is.
 Sometimes we'll honor a landmark album or influential artist, shine a light on an underappreciated talent, or dig into the newest and freshest sounds.”